dss-extensions/opendss-svn-mirror/trunk/Distrib/BitrockInstaller/readme.txt

 To verify proper installation:

+1. Navigate to the test directory
+   a.
+On Windows, "cd c:\opendss\test"
+   b.
+On Linux or Mac OS X:
+      i.   "mkdir work"
+      ii.  "cd work"
+      iii. "cp /usr/local/share/opendss ."
+      iv.  "cd test"
-1. From install_dir/test, invoke "opendsscmd", and then "redirect IEEE13Nodeckt.dss".
+1. From the test directory, invoke "opendsscmd", and then "redirect IEEE13Nodeckt.dss".
 A list of solved node voltages should appear in your system's default test editor.
 Enter "quit" to leave opendsscmd
-2. From install_dir/test, invoke "opendsscmd export_test.dss".
+2. From the test directory, invoke "opendsscmd export_test.dss".
 This should create a Common Information Model (CIM) export of the IEEE 13-bus feeder.
 3. If you have FNCS installed, from install_dir/test invoke "test_fncs.bat" (on Windows) or "./test_fncs.sh" (on Linux or Mac OSX).
 This will play some basic commands to opendsscmd over FNCS on port 5570, and then exit.
 If something goes wrong here:
    a.
 To list processes using port 5570, use "list5570.bat" on Windows or "lsof -i tcp:5570" on Linux/Mac
    b.
 To kill all processes using port 5570, use "kill5570.bat" on Windows or "kill5570.sh" on Linux/Mac